UN-OCHA/oauth2-hid/README.md

 ### Managing Scopes

-When creating your LinkedIn authorization URL, you can specify the state and scopes your application may authorize.
+When creating your Humanitarian ID authorization URL, you can specify the state and scopes your application may authorize.

 ```php
 $options = [